umgbhalla/starred/README.md

 - [ai-collection/ai-collection](https://github.com/ai-collection/ai-collection) - The Generative AI Landscape - A Collection of Awesome Generative AI Applications
 - [ctjhoa/rust-learning](https://github.com/ctjhoa/rust-learning) - A bunch of links to blog posts, articles, videos, etc for learning Rust
 - [louisfb01/best_AI_papers_2022](https://github.com/louisfb01/best_AI_papers_2022) - A curated list of the latest breakthroughs in AI (in 2022) by release date with a clear video explanation, link to a more in-depth article, and code.
-- [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
-It eliminates configuration inconsistencies between
 - [Syndrizzle/hotfiles](https://github.com/Syndrizzle/hotfiles) - 🏠 A collection of personal configuration files for various rices I have made.
 - [iximiuz/awesome-container-tinkering](https://github.com/iximiuz/awesome-container-tinkering) - List of awesome tools to tinker with containers.
 - [dastergon/postmortem-templates](https://github.com/dastergon/postmortem-templates) - A collection of postmortem templates